gsidhu/buzee-tauri/logbook.md

 # Logbook

+- Context menu receiver is working.
+Now to add the functionality.
 - Added infinite scroll to search results.
 The UI is a bit wonky.
 - Loading 100 results on each search (in two pages).
 - Can now emit events from the backend and listen to them in the frontend.